rorydoyl/roby/README.md

 ### Submit new features

-You can use the handy [GitHub Projects section](https://github.com/oiostudio/roby/projects/1) in this repo to ask for new features to be implemented.
-You can also discuss them directly in the `#roby` channel on the server.
+New features can be discussed in the `#roby` channel on the server.

 ## Developers